Elehuris Montero Player Props: Rockies vs. Braves

-After hitting .074 with a triple and four RBI in his past 10 games, Elehuris Montero and the Colorado Rockies take on the Atlanta Braves (who will start AJ Smith-Shawver) at 7:20 PM ET on Thursday.
+Elehuris Montero -- batting .067 with a triple and four RBI in his past 10 games -- will be in action for the Colorado Rockies versus the Atlanta Braves, with Jared Shuster on the mound, on June 16 at 7:20 PM ET.

 Elehuris Montero Game Info & Props vs. the Braves